Foreword

 When Papa and Mary first rented in 1940 the Finca Vigía which was to be his home for the next twenty-two years until his death, there was still a real country on the south side.
 This country no longer exists.
 It was not done in by middle-class real estate developers like Chekhov’s cherry orchard, which might have been its fate in Puerto Rico or Cuba without the Castro revolution, but by the startling growth of the population of poor people and their shack housing which is such a feature of all the Greater Antilles, no matter what their political persuasion.

 This is the foreword of The Complete Short Stories of Hemingway by Hemingway’s family members.
 It means that the writers of foreword are then two as the names suggest.
-This passage informs the readers about the writers, their relationship with the author, their objective of writing this foreword, and how they feel about their father.
-It shows that they see him writing great stories like that of Anton Chekhov and know that he has lived in Cuba and has loved poverty.
-It means that they are stating the main objective of this collection of short stories.
+This passage informs the readers about the writers, their relationship with the author.
+Their objective of writing this foreword is to express how they feel about their father.
+It shows that they see him writing significant stories like that of Anton Chekhov and know that he has lived in Cuba and has loved poverty.
+It means that they are stating the main aim of this collection of short stories.

 Example #3